 School Direct: Primary Entry requirements

+Take a look at our entry requirements to see if you could start your journey to becoming a qualified Primary teacher in one year!
 TIE seeks to recruit trainee primary teachers with the potential to become outstanding.
 As an Institute of Education, we’re 100% committed to supporting you on your individual journey to ‘Outstanding’.

 How do I apply?